scalacenter/scala-advent-of-code/docs/puzzles/day6.md

 Last, the third argument defines how to combine the fish within a group.
 Here, we just add the occurrences together.

-How do we compute the map of occurrences of the next day, given a map of current occurrences?
+Next, how do we compute the map of occurrences of the next day, given a current map of occurrences?
 We create a new map of occurrences where we associate to the timer value `0` the number of current occurrences for the timer value `1`, we associate to the timer value `1` the number of current occurrences for the timer value `2`, and so on, to model time passing.
-However, there are two special cases due to the fact that every seven days a fish create another fish.
+However, there are two special cases due to the fact that every seven days a fish creates another fish.
 The number of fish whose timer value is `6` is the current number of fish whose timer value is `7` _plus_ the number of fish whose timer value is `0` (those fish created a new fish, and they will create